Flying Saucer Squash

 Similar to other summer squash, the Flying Saucer has a high water content and offers some nutrients and minerals, most of which are located in the colorful skin of the fruit.
 Flying Saucer squash is a good supply of vitamin A, vitamin, C, beta carotene, potassium, magnesium and folic acid.

 Flying Saucer squash can be prepared in a fashion similar to that of any other summer squash.
 When cooked they can be baked, roasted, grilled, deep fried, sautéed or braised.
-Their unique shape and color can be showcased in stuffed squash preparations by slicing into thick steaks and grilling.
+Their unique shape and color can be showcased in stuffed squash preparations or by slicing into thick steaks and grilling.
 The vibrant coloring of Flying Saucer squashes’ skin will remain if not overcooked.
 When raw they can be pickled, grated and added to salads and slaws or simply sliced and served alongside dips as a crudité.
 The flavor of Flying Saucer squash pairs well with eggs, dill, arugula, basil, toasted bread crumbs, cream based sauces, garlic, tomatoes, corn, eggplant, cheese, poultry and seafood.
 To store keep Flying Saucer squash refrigerated and use within one week.

 In the United States the Flying Saucer squash is a new scalloped summer squash type that, while yet to have commercial success in the mass marketplace, is a popular home garden variety and is commonly found at farmers markets during the summer season.